andreysaf/PDF-SDK-Evaluation-2021/README.md

 + it is free

 Cons
-- no UI, so a lot of it needs to be implemented
+- no out-of-the-box UI, so an additional time cost should be considered
 - a lot of common issues or gotchas that are not mentioned in docs or resolved in issues
-- still plagued by a lot of issues coming from PDF.js side, for example, when trying to select text
+- still plagued by a lot of issues due to PDF.js dependency, for example, when trying to select text

 ### PDF.js Express